dry-python/returns/docs/pages/pipeline.rst

 1. We use ``managed`` with and without ``flow`` here, both are fine!
-2. We have created a ``managed_read`` managed function, so we don't need to specify it everytime we want to read a file in a functional way
+2. We have created a ``managed_read`` managed function, so we don't need to specify it every time we want to read a file in a functional way
 3. We are using impure and pure operations inside the pipeline: this helps us to understand how our app works.